 HM Knowledge Social and Emotional Skills Questions for Family Learning Ages 8-9 Know how different friendship groups are formed and how they fit into them Know which friends they value most Know that there are leaders and followers in groups Know that they can take on different roles according to the situation Know the facts about smoking and its effects on health Know some of the reasons some people start to smoke Know the facts about alcohol and its effects on health, particularly the liver Know some of the reasons some people drink alcohol Know ways to resist when people are putting pressure on them Know what they think is right and wrong Can identify the feelings that they have about their friends and different friendship groups Recognise how different people and groups they interact with impact on them Identify which people they most want to be friends with Recognise negative feelings in peer pressure situations Can identify the feelings of anxiety and fear associated with peer pressure Can tap into their inner strength and knowhow to be assertive Who are your friends?
 How do they make you feel?
 Which groups do you spend time with?
 How do you feel when you are with the different groups?
 Can you tell me about a time when you were the leader / follower in the group?
 How can smoking affect people's health?
 How can drinking affect people's health?
 What can you do if a group of children are trying to convince you to do something you don't want to do or know you shouldn't do?
 How can you build your inner strength?
 Does Calm me time help you feel stronger inside? them.
-The children are asked to reflect on their frien at smoking and its effects on health, they do the sa peer pressure and how to deal with it.
-Key Vocabulary ndship groups, Value, Roles, Leader, Follower, Assert r, Believe, Assertive, Opinion, Right, Wrong. ich friends they value the most.
+The children are asked to reflect on their fried at smoking and its effects on health, they do the sa peer pressure and how to deal with it.
+Key Vocabulary s that they are part of, how they are formed, how they ndships, how different people make them feel and wh me with alcohol and then look at the reasons why peo- ndship groups, Value, Roles, Leader, Follower, Assert r, Believe, Assertive, Opinion, Right, Wrong. ich friends they value the most.
 The class also look ople might drink or smoke.
 Finally, they talk about